hin101/ToyRobot/README.md

 ```
 # main.rb
 ...
-table = Table.new # to specify a table of 4x4, initialise as Table.new(4, 4)
+# To specify a table of 4x4, initialise as Table.new(4, 4)
+table = Table.new
 ```
 ## Running The Tests
 To run the tests, run the following command: